 What We Like

-Tub Finish
+Tall Tub Design and Finish

-This dishwasher has a tub finish and tall tub design.
-That means the materials inside are more durable and can handle higher temperatures so you can run the hottest cycles without causing any damage.
-Plus, it makes the appliance more efficient so you save money over time.
-The tall tub design also ensures extra capacity inside: up to 16 place settings!
+This dishwasher has a tub finish and a tall tub design.
+That means the materials inside are more durable and can handle higher temperatures, so you can run the hottest cycles without causing any damage.

 LED Interior Light